 You’ve landed your first radio interview – congratulations!

-But if you’ve never appeared on the radio before it can be a daunting experience.
-After all you’re entering the homes of lives of thousands of people – a real privilege and a fantastic opportunity to get the message out about your product, your service, your client or your blog.
+Appearing on the radio can be a great way to promote your business, but if you’ve never done a radio interview before it can be a daunting experience.
+After all, you’re entering the homes of lives of thousands of people – a real privilege and a fantastic opportunity to get the message out about your product, your service, your client or your blog.

 So how do you prepare for your first radio interview to make sure that you get your points across?

-As the face of the Noom healthy-habits mobile app I was invited to speak on a local radio station and the experience taught me a lot about being on air.
+A few years ago, when I was the face of the Noom healthy-habits mobile app, I was invited to speak on a local radio station and the experience taught me a lot about being on air.
 I’m happy to share what I’ve learned!
-I was gifted a long interview (I’ve linked to it at the bottom of this post) but whether you’ve got 15 minutes or 5 minutes there’s a lot you can do to make sure that you give a great performance.
+I was lucky enough to have a long interview (I’ve linked to it at the bottom of this post) but whether you’ve got 15 minutes or 5 minutes there’s a lot you can do to make sure that you give a great performance.

 #2 Send them your bio – help the interviewer out by sending them a short bio that they can use as part of a trail for their show and to introduce you before the interview.
 Read it out loud to make sure it’s not too wordy.
 Keep it succinct.
 If the interviewer DOESN’T use it to introduce you and just says “Thanks for being here.” then you’ve got your first 15-20 seconds summary right there in front of you.